pchiorean/Indentz/docs/README.md

 #### **`FitTo*.jsx`**
 These scripts reframe the selected objects to the target area specified in the script name (page/spread or their margins, bleed, or _visible area_).

-**Example:** Running **`FitToPageBleed.jsx`** with these two frames selected will expand the yellow one and shrink the red frame to the page bleed:
+**Example:** Running **`FitToPageBleed.jsx`** with the following frames selected will extend the yellow one and shrink the red frame to the page bleed:

 ![Example](img/fit.png)

-The refitting is done by:
+The reframing is done by:

-- _Shrinking_ the edges that hang outside the target area;

 - _Extending_ the edges that touch or are very close to a trigger zone (which is either the target or the _visible area_).
-By default this snap zone is 1% of the _visible area_[^2].
+By default this snap zone is 1% of the _visible area_[^2];

+- _Shrinking_ the edges that hang outside the target area.

 _Note:_ Rectangular frames and straight lines are simply reframed; rotated objects, ovals, groups etc., are first inserted into a _clipping frame_.
 Only clipped objects, straight frames and lines are extended.
 Frames with an embedded object are only extended to the limits of that object.